Angular momentum in interacting many-body systems hides in phantom vortices: Simulation Results

 After $t=150$, the trap was still maximally anisotropic, yet the system energy and total angular momentum became saturated (Fig.~\ref{fig:Lz}d).
 By $t=144$, the vortex structures of $\phi_2$ and $\phi_4$ reached their steady state. $\phi_2$ had a single phantom vortex near the center of the cloud which was nucleated from the single node of its initial shape.
 This node-mutated phantom vortex persisted for the length of the simulation.
 At $t=150$, $\phi_4$ had three phantom vortices in a linear arrangement about the center of the cloud, which persisted for the duration of the anisotropy.
 This triplet fused into a triply charged phantom vortex at the center of the cloud at $t=380$ when the trap became symmetric again (Fig.~\ref{fig:450}e,j).
 Near $t=220$, $\phi_2$ and $\phi_1$ swapped labels due to occupation reordering (see $\rho^{(NO)}_1$ and $\rho^{(NO)}_2$ in Fig.~\ref{fig:Lz}b), therefore the steady state of the phantom vortex structure can be seen in Fig.~\ref{fig:450}b,e,g,j.
 From $t=220$ on, the labeling of the orbitals remained fixed because the occupation numbers did not change order anymore (cf. Fig.~\ref{fig:Lz}b).

 At $t=220$, there were two corotating vortices near the center of the cloud in $\phi_2$ and none present in $\phi_3$.
-This phantom vortex pair nucleated at the edge of the cloud and then moved towards the center, resembling mean-field vortex nucleation.
+This phantom vortex pair nucleated at the edge of the cloud and then moved towards the center, resembling mean-field vortex nucleation~\cite{Suominen2003,Tsubota2002}.
 However, in our treatment, this pair was transient.
 The phantom vortices then transferred from $\phi_2$ to $\phi_3$, marking a second mechanism unique to phantom vortex nucleation: slow orbital-orbital vorticity transfer, which we now describe in detail.
 By $t=275$, there were two prominent ghost vortices in $\phi_3$ and the phantom vortex pair in $\phi_2$ had returned from the center to the edge of this fragment.
 Gradually, the vortices in $\phi_2$ disappearred by exiting the edge of the orbital while the prominent phantom vortex pair in $\phi_3$ entered the orbital bulk.
 By $t=340$, the phantom vortex nucleation in $\phi_3$ was complete, marked by the intervortex separation being as small as previously in $\phi_2$ at $t=220$, before the transfer (Video S1).
 This direct interaction between $\phi_2$ and $\phi_3$ appears as a strong correlation in the orbital angular momentum, $(L_z)_{22}$ and $(L_z)_{33}$, as seen from $t=250$ to $t=500$ in Fig.~\ref{fig:Lz}c.
-The transfer of vorticity between fragments occurred on a time scale much slower ($\tau \approx 50-100$) than all other observed dynamics ($\tau\approx5-10$).
+The transfer of vorticity between fragments occurred on a time scale much slower ($\tau \approx 50-100$) than the trap rotation period ($\tau\approx8$).

 As the anisotropy was ramped down, the phantom vortex pair in $\phi_3$ approached the trap center and reached a minimal separation of $\approx 1.5$ by $t=380$ when the trap became symmetric.
 This was the only instance where we observed a phantom vortex nucleate at the edge of a fragment and persist in its bulk (Fig.~\ref{fig:450}d,i).
+Simultaneously, during the ramp-down, three singly charged phantom vortices in $\phi_4$ coalesced into a dynamically stable charge-$3$ phantom vortex.
+This contrasts with the known spontaneous decay of charge-$n$ vortices to $n$ single vortices ~\cite{Shin2004} and can only occur for phantom vortices for which the surrounding density of the other fragments may appartently stabilize the higher charge.